wp-plugins/wp-easy-poll-afo/readme.txt

 * Administrator of the site will be notified by email once a new poll is created by users.<br>
 * Voting results can be emailed to users from admin panel. <br>
 * Admin can download voting results as CSV.<br>
+* Choose color for the voting bar in frontend as per your theme.
 <br>
 Click <a href="http://aviplugins.com/wp-easy-poll-pro/">here</a> for full details.
 Get it <a href="http://aviplugins.com/wp-easy-poll-pro/">here</a> in USD 2.00.